-For persons living with Spina Bifida and Hydrocephalus, the access to affordable multidisciplinary healthcare is very needed. some of the reasons IF advocates for Multidisciplinary care are based on the feedback we have received from our members:
+For persons living with SBH, the access to affordable multidisciplinary healthcare is very needed. some of the reasons IF advocates for Multidisciplinary care are based on the feedback we have received from our members:

 - Lack of medical knowledge about SBH treatments